LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    private predicate
-      A predicate that can only be called from the object that contains the scope directive.
+      A predicate that can only be called from the object that contains its :term:`scope directive <predicate scope directive>`.

    protected predicate
-      A predicate that can only be called from the object containing the scope directive or from an object that inherits the predicate.
+      A predicate that can only be called from the object containing its :term:`scope directive <predicate scope directive>` or from an object that inherits the predicate.

    public predicate
       A predicate that can be called from any object.